 Another way to support these organizations while more closely involving your customer base is to have special promotions on certain products or services – making it known that a portion of the proceeds will be donated to an environmental charity.

 For instance, Coca-Cola partnered with World Wildlife Fund with the Arctic Home Campaign.
-Polar bears have been used in Coca-Cola imagery since 1922 so featuring them in a campaign focused on saving their arctic habitat was a perfect fit and cause for the brand.
+Polar bears have been used in Coca-Cola imagery since 1922 so featuring them in a campaign focused (as seen below) on saving their arctic habitat was a perfect fit and cause for the brand.
 Coca-Cola hosted a number of events around the globe and also created special package codes to raise awareness and donations by matching the $1 donation made through these package codes.

 There are numerous ways to effectively market your sustainable brand.
 These are just a few ideas to get you started.
 By updating your logo to reflect eco-friendly priorities, tying your marketing campaigns to other green brands, and supporting not-for-profits, you can be well on your way to establishing your business as one that will be known for sustainability and environmental friendliness.